Uberspace/lab/source/guide_nextcloud.rst

 .. include:: includes/my-print-defaults.rst

-If you want to use your cloud with your own domain you need to setup your domain first:
+You can use the domains that are currently configured :

 .. include:: includes/web-domain-list.rst

+If you want to use your cloud with a domain not shown here, such as your own domain, :manual:`setup your domain <web-domains>` for use with your Uberspace account.

 Installation
 ============